 You will want to pack an overnight bag to bring into hospital with you.
-This should include spare clothes and pyjamas, wash bag, suitable supportive footwear and something to do such as a book to read or an electronic device.
-You may wish to bring your own towel for showering.
+This should include spare clothes and pyjamas, wash bag, suitable supportive footwear, and something to do such as a book to read or an electronic device.
+You may wish to bring your own towel for showering, but this can also be provided.
 You do not need to bring bedding with you as this will be provided on the ward.
 Please bring your usual medications with you.